bcrowell/bcrowell.github.io/faster_than_light/index.md

 the units cancel out.
 That is, velocity is a unitless thing.
 That means there is some special velocity that equals 1.
 This is the speed that, as it turns out, light travels at, but relativists actually think of it as more of a conversion factor between time and space units, and they prefer to work in a system of units where the conversion factor simply equals 1.
-One such system of units is the one where we use years to measure time, and light-years for distance.
+One such system of units would be the one where we use years to measure time, and light-years for distance.

 By the way, although the mathematical details are not really our topic here, it's common that we will want to talk about the *square* of the elapsed clock time along a certain vector, which is called the "interval," I. For example,